-Throughout the three-decade ESPN and MLB partnership, ESPN has been the leader in innovative viewing experiences for Major League Baseball fans.
+In a partnership between ESPN and MLB that has spanned over three decades, ESPN has served as a leader in innovative viewing experiences for Major League Baseball fans.

 Emmy Award-winning initiatives and a proud history of “firsts” have kept ESPN at the forefront of the MLB telecast evolution.
 Here are some highlights of ESPN’s innovations: